50,000+ families

 HIPAA safe

 🏥 Over 50,000 American families use this tool.
 Our FREE hospice benefit period calculator 2026 answers the #1 question: "How long does my hospice benefit last?"
-Get exact coverage dates, costs, and recertification deadlines. ⭐ 4.9/5 (5,200+ reviews)
+Get exact coverage dates, recertification deadlines, and costs.

-🏥 HOSPICE BENEFIT CALCULATOR 2026 - How Long Does Your Benefit Last?
+🏥 HOSPICE BENEFIT PERIOD CALCULATOR 2026 - How Long Does Your Benefit Last?

 Get your answer in 30 seconds.
 Trusted by 50,000+ American families.

-How This Hospice Benefit Period Calculator 2026 Answers "How Long Does My Benefit Last?"
+How This Hospice Benefit Period Calculator Answers "How Long Does My Benefit Last?"
+(2026 Medicare Rules)

 The most common question for families considering hospice is "how long does my hospice benefit last?"
 Our hospice benefit period calculator 2026 provides the answer instantly, using official Medicare rules and CMS guidelines.
 With over 50,000 monthly users, it's the most trusted tool for understanding Medicare hospice coverage in America.